xxayt/MGSV/README.md

 ## ✏️ Citation

-If you find this work useful, please consider giving a star ⭐ and citation 📝:
+If you find this work useful, please consider cite this paper:

 ```bibtex
 @article{xin2024mgsv,